 happening in the Lake District

 .
 If you would like to contribute to our news page please contact us (See: Contact

-For the 2014 season we have installed cosy wood burning stoves in your tipi.
+For the 2014 season we have installed cosy wood burning stoves in our Low Wray tipis.
 We call them 'firebugs'.
 Lee has designed them and had them made by a local blacksmith.
 They resemble a little black bug, hence the 'firebug' name.

 They are recycled gas canisters with a flue that goes our of the side of the tipi.
 We tested them out at the end of last season and all the guests loved them.
 They keep the tipi toasty warm and you can see the flames through the mesh.
 We provide a fire guard and heat resistant glove for safety.
 Two buckets of logs and one of kindling are included in the price of your tipi and extra logs can then be purchased from the National Trust at the onsite shop.

 2010 has been our best season since we set up the company 7 years ago, we have met some great families and so many people have enjoyed holidaying with 4 WINDS LAKELAND TIPIS

 (see Happy People).
 The weather at the start of the year was marvellous and we had dry sunny weather from early April until late June.
 Then with the advent of the summer holidays in July on came the rain.

 Luckily there is always something to do in the Lake District (see Things to do, The Lake District and Tipi Holidays pages) come rain or shine.
 Many people went off visiting the numerous attractions in the area and also took advantage of the free swimming and leisure pass that we offer for the Windermere Manor Hotel which added no extra to the cost of your holiday.